Our mission is to protect, preserve, and enhance the Little River and its tributaries through:

 The river itself begins on the North Slope of the highest peak in Great Smoky Mountain National Park at the Tennessee/North Carolina state line, Kuhowi.
 The Little River flows all the way down through the national park, Townsend, Walland, Maryville, Alcoa, and Rockford to finally meet Ft Loudon Reservoir in Knoxville, Tennessee.
 The majority of the watershed and tributaries of the Little River are located in Blount County, but they also reach into Sevier County and Knox County.

-The Little River Round-up is BACK!
+The Little River Round-up was a blast!

 All watersheds are important, but The Little River Watershed is special.